timescale/docs/timescaledb/overview/core-concepts/compression/index.md

 need a specific file system or extra software.
 Compression works out-of-the-box.

 Compressed data is stored in a hybrid row-columnar format.
 This format works best for older data, which is queried but rarely changed.
 Newer, often-changed data should be stored in uncompressed row format.
-This combination performs well for time-series use cases.
 To learn more about TimescaleDB's compression architecture, see the [architecture section][compression-architecture].

 The user interface remains the same after your data is compressed.
 You continue